 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

 In the case of a public health order you can apply at any time while the order is in force.

-In all other cases you must make your application for review within 28 days after the later of the day on which
+In all other cases you must make your application for review within 28 days of:

 - if you have requested a statement of reasons under the Victorian Civil and Administrative Tribunal Act, the statement of reasons is given to you or you are informed that a statement of reasons will not be given.